A mischievous-looking dog sitting on a sofa surrounded by shredded pillows, gazing up with a guilty expression amid the mess.

 2. Hide the Good Stuff (Especially the Dangerous Stuff)

-• Keep cleaning supplies, meds, and chocolate (they’re toxic) locked away or up high.
+• Keep cleaning supplies, meds, and chocolate locked away or up high.

 • Use cupboard locks for persistent critters.